williamrjribeiro/wallpaper-ruler-bb10/README.md

 Share it, comment it, enjoy it!

 ## How do we roll?
-Our Application started with a competition and evolved to be a group initiative: bringging to life a free cool product!
+Our Application started as Playbook app competition and evolved to be a group initiative: bringging to life a free cool product!
 This is how we roll!

 Take a look below to understand how we organized our project folders.